Chair of Governors

 Please contact the school with any nominations.

-My name is Stephen Felgate, I am a community governor for Village School Primary.
+My name is Stephen Felgate, I am a community and SEND governor for Village School Primary.

 Both of my “children” (now nineteen and fifteen) attended Village Primary School and during that time I became a parent governor (in 2013).